mfahadqureshi786/BlockXSociety/Challenge 1/Readme.md

-Challenge:Create Smart Contract for storing and retrieving values.
+Challenge 1:Create Smart Contract for storing and retrieving values.